d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 ## Concise Implementation

-In Gluon, we only need to add the `Dropout` layer after the fully connected layer and specify the dropout probability.
-When training the model, the `Dropout` layer will randomly drop out the output elements of the previous layer at the specified dropout probability; the `Dropout` layer simply passes the data through during testing.
+Using Gluon, all we need to do is add a `Dropout` layer (also in the `nn` package) after each fully-connected layer, passing in the dropout probability as the only argument to its constructor.
+During training, the `Dropout` layer will randomly drop out outputs of the previous layer
+(or equivalently, the inputs to the subequent layer) according to the specified dropout probability.
+When MXNet is not in training mode, the `Dropout` layer simply passes the data through during testing.

 ```{.python .input}
 net = nn.Sequential()